-Retaking a course may affect the student's graduation date and depending on course schedules and availability, may require the student to change class schedules for the remainder of their training.
+Students that have failed a course will be required to repeat the course (or courses) and will be charged for the cost of the course(s).
+Students are reminded that retaking a course may affect the student's graduation date and depending on course schedules and availability, may require the student to change class schedules for the remainder of their training.
+May also affect agency and/or Title IV funding.
+Please check with Financial Aid and Student Accounts.